Canon T5 vs Panasonic ZS70

 It is notable that the T5 has a hotshoe, while the ZS70 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the T5 and the ZS70 have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the ZS70 have been discontinued, but can regularly be found used on ebay.
 The T5 was replaced by the Canon T6, while the ZS70 was followed by the Panasonic ZS80.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the features and operation of the T5 and ZS70 can be found, respectively, in the Canon T5 Manual (free pdf) or the online Panasonic ZS70 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon T5 and the Panasonic ZS70?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.